YieumYoon/ecse275-final-astar-search/README.md

 | 150        | ~0.067        | 22,500     | 42               |
 | 250        | 0.04          | 62,500     | 43               |
 | 500        | 0.02          | 250,000    | Failed to search |

+Lower resolutions (25–50) produced coarse maps that allowed fast path planning but lacked detail, while moderate resolutions (100–250) balanced accuracy and efficiency, resulting in reliable navigation.
+Extremely high resolution (500) caused the path planner to fail because the grid cells became smaller than the robot, leading to path and computational issues.

 ### Success